BDX-town/Akkoma/docs/docs/administration/CLI_tasks/config.md

-# Transfering the config to/from the database
+# Transferring the config to/from the database

 {! administration/CLI_tasks/general_cli_task_info.include !}